-.a notify the Bar Standards Board of such requested amendment to your practising certificate; and .b submit to the Bar Standards Board such further information as the Bar Standards Board may reasonably require in order for them to be able to determine whether or not to grant such proposed amendment to your practising certificate; and .c within 14 days of demand by the Bar Council pay to the Bar Council the amount (if any) by which the annual practising certificate fee which would apply to you in respect of your amended practising certificate exceeds the annual practising certificate fee which you have already paid (or undertaken to pay) to the Bar Council.
-In the event that the revised annual practising certificate fee is less than the amount originally paid to the Bar Council or in circumstances where you wish to cease to be authorised to conduct litigation, the Bar Council is not under any obligation to refund any part of the annual practising certificate Fee is less than the circumstances contemplated by the Schedule of Practising Certificate Fees issued by the Bar Council from time to time.
-In circumstances where you wish to cease to be authorised to conduct litigation, the Bar Standards Board is not under any obligation to refund any part of the litigation extension fee already paid although it may in its absolute discretion elect to do so. rS71 The Bar Standards Board may amend a practising certificate if it is satisfied that any of the information contained in the relevant application form was inaccurate or incomplete or has changed, but may not amend a practising certificate (except in response to a request from the barrister or a registered European lawyer) without first: .1 giving written notice to the barrister or registered European lawyer of the grounds on which the practising certificate may be amended; and .2 giving the barrister or registered European lawyer a reasonable opportunity to make representations. rS72 The Bar Standards Board shall endorse a practising certificate to reflect any qualification restriction or condition imposed on the barrister or registered European lawyer by the Bar Standards Board or by a Disciplinary Tribunal, Interim Suspension or Disqualification Panel, Fitness to Practise Panel or the High Court. rS73 The Bar Standards Board.
+.a notify the Bar Council (acting by the Bar Standards Board) of such requested amendment to your practising certificate; and .b submit to the Bar Council (acting by the Bar Standards Board) such further information as the Bar Council (acting by the Bar Standards Board) may reasonably require in order for them to be able to determine whether or not to grant such proposed amendment to your practising certificate; and .c within 14 days of demand by the Bar Council pay to the Bar Council the amount (if any) by which the annual practising certificate fee which would apply to you in respect of your amended practising certificate exceeds the annual practising certificate fee which you have already paid (or undertaken to pay) to the Bar Council.
+In the event that the revised annual practising certificate fee is less than the amount originally paid to the Bar Council (acting by the Bar Standards Board) or in circumstances where you wish to cease to be authorised to conduct litigation, the Bar Council (acting by the Bar Standards Board) is not under any obligation to refund any part of the annual practising certificate fee or litigation extension fee already paid although it may in its absolute discretion elect to do so in the circumstances contemplated by the Schedule of Practising Certificate Fees issued by the Bar Council from time to time. rS71 The Bar Council (acting by the Bar Standards Board) may amend a practising certificate if it is satisfied that any of the information contained in the relevant application form was inaccurate or incomplete or has changed, but may not amend a practising certificate (except in response to a request from the barrister or a registered European lawyer) without first: .1 giving written notice to the barrister or registered European lawyer of the grounds on which the practising certificate may be amended; and .2 giving the barrister or registered European lawyer a reasonable opportunity to make representations. rS72 The Bar Council (acting by the Bar Standards Board) shall endorse a practising certificate to reflect any qualification restriction or condition imposed on the barrister or registered European lawyer by the Bar Council (acting by the Bar Standards Board) or by a Disciplinary Tribunal, Interim Suspension or Disqualification Panel, Fitness to Practise Panel, the Visitors to the Inns of Court or the High Court. rS73 The Bar Council (acting by the Bar Standards Board):

-.1 shall revoke a practising certificate:

-.a if the barrister becomes authorised to practise by another approved regulator, .b if the barrister or registered European lawyer is disbarred or suspended from practice as a barrister or registered European lawyer whether on an interim basis under section D of Part 5 or otherwise under section B of Part 5; .c if the barrister or registered European lawyer has notified the Bar Standards Board that they no longer wish to have a practising certificate; .d in the case of a Registered European Lawyer, where the individual no longer meets the eligibility requirements; and .2 may revoke a practising certificate:
+- .1 shall revoke a practising certificate: - .a if the barrister becomes authorised to practise by another approved regulator, .b if the barrister or registered European lawyer is disbarred or suspended from practice as a barrister or registered European lawyer whether on an interim basis under section D of Part 5 or otherwise under section B of Part 5; .c if the barrister or registered European lawyer has notified the Bar Council or the Bar Standards Board that they no longer wish to have a practising certificate; and .2 may revoke a practising certificate:

-.a in the circumstances set out in Rule rS59; or .b if the barrister or registered European lawyer has given an undertaking to pay the appropriate practising certificate fee and fails to comply with that undertaking in accordance with its terms, but in either case only after: (i) giving written notice to the relevant barrister or registered European lawyer of the grounds on which the practising certificate may be revoked; and (ii) giving the relevant barrister or registered European lawyer a reasonable opportunity to make representations. rS74 The Bar Standards Board.
+.a in the circumstances set out in Rule rS59; or .b if the barrister or registered European lawyer has given an undertaking to pay the appropriate practising certificate fee and fails to comply with that undertaking in accordance with its terms, but in either case only after: (i) giving written notice to the relevant barrister or registered European lawyer of the grounds on which the practising certificate may be revoked; and (ii) giving the relevant barrister or registered European lawyer a reasonable opportunity to make representations. rS74 The Bar Council (acting by the Bar Standards Board):